IIT-EnergySystemModels/openTEPES/doc/rst/Introduction.rst

   The time division allows a flexible representation of the periods for evaluating the system operation.
 Additionally, it can be run with chronological periods of several consecutive hours (bi-hourly, tri-hourly resolution) to allow decreasing the computational burden without accuracy loss.

-- **Stochastic**: several stochastic parameters that can influence the optimal generation and transmission expansion decisions are considered.
+- **Stochastic**: several stochastic parameters that can influence the optimal generation, storage, and transmission expansion decisions are considered.
 The model considers stochastic medium-term yearly uncertainties (scenarios) related to the system operation.
-These operation scenarios are associated with renewable energy sources and electricity demand.
+These operation scenarios are associated with renewable energy sources, energy inflows and outflows, operating reserves, inertia, and electricity demand.

-The objective function incorporates the two main quantifiable costs: **generation and transmission investment cost (CAPEX)** and **expected variable operation costs (including generation emission and reliability costs) (system OPEX)**.
+The objective function incorporates the two main quantifiable costs: **generation, storage, and transmission investment cost (CAPEX)** and **expected variable operation costs (including generation, consumption, emission, and reliability costs) (system OPEX)**.

-The model formulates a stochastic optimization problem including generation and network binary investment decisions, generation operation decisions (commitment, startup and shutdown decisions are also binary) and line switching decisions.
+The model formulates a two-stage stochastic optimization problem including generation, storage, and network binary investment decisions, generation operation decisions (commitment, startup and shutdown decisions are also binary) and line switching decisions.

-The operation model is a **network constrained unit commitment (NCUC)** based on a **tight and compact** formulation including operating reserves with a
+The operation model is a **network constrained unit commitment (NCUC)** based on a **tight and compact** formulation including **operating reserves** with a
-**DC power flow (DCPF)** including **line switching** decisions.
-Network ohmic losses are considered proportional to the line flow.
-It considers different **energy storage systems (ESS)**, e.g., pumped-storage hydro, battery, etc. It allows analyzing the trade-off between the investment in generation/transmission and the investment or use of storage capacity.
+**DC power flow (DCPF)** including **line switching** decisions. **Network ohmic losses** are considered proportional to the line flow.
+It considers different **energy storage systems (ESS)**, e.g., pumped-hydro storage, battery, etc. It allows analyzing the trade-off between the investment in generation/transmission and the investment or use of storage capacity.

 The main results of the model can be structured in these topics:

 - **Investment**: investment decisions and cost
-- **Operation**: output of different units and aggregation by technologies (thermal, storage hydro, pumped-storage hydro, RES), RES curtailment, line flows, line ohmic losses, node voltage angles
+- **Operation**: unit commitment, startup, and shutdown of non-renewable units, output of different units and aggregation by technologies (thermal, storage hydro, pumped-hydro storage, RES), RES curtailment, line flows, line ohmic losses, node voltage angles, upward and downward operating reserves
 - **Emissions**: CO2 emissions by unit
 - **Marginal**: Locational Short-Run Marginal Costs (LSRMC), water value
-- **Economic**: operation, emission and reliability costs and revenues from operation and operating reserves
+- **Economic**: operation, emission, and reliability costs and revenues from operation and operating reserves
 - **Flexibility**: flexibility provided by demand, by the different generation and consumption technologies, and by power not served

 A careful implementation has been done to avoid numerical problems by scaling parameters, variables and equations of the optimization problem allowing the model to be used for large-scale cases, e.g., the European system with hourly detail.